lbighetti/guia.elm-lang.pt/book/core_language.md

 > **Note:** Make sure that you add a whitespace before the second line of the function.
 Elm has a "syntactically significant whitespace" meaning that indentation is a part of its syntax.
 -->

 > **Nota:** Certifique-se que há um espaço antes da segunda linha da função.
-Elm possuí "espaço síntaticamente significante" isso significa que a identação é parte da sintáxe.
+Elm possuí "espaço sintaticamente significante" isso significa que a indentação é parte da sintaxe.

 <!--
 ## Lists